 To enable the successful adoption of these systems, there is a need for a better understanding and awareness of the unique risks and good practices associated with them.

-Some key challenges and opportunities specific to small vehicle automation are included below:
+Some key challenges and opportunities specific to small size autonomous haul trucks are included below:

 Highway trucks being brought into mining is a challenge because of axle heights and clearance